There’s a reason you’re reading this.

 To really receive love, one must express themselves authentically; pick-up lines and checklist behaviors don’t cut it.
 Those tactics are suppression, and a social strategy that reinforces the belief that you have to use someone else’s words and behaviors to be loved.
 This is false.
 Using such behavior only attracts people who like you for that behavior and delays the inevitable breakups and heartache.
 It reinforces the bad beliefs and insecurities about yourself.

 Vulnerability, on the other hand causes you to become comfortable with your failures and insecurities.
 If you become comfortable with your failures and insecurities, then how can any person intimidate you again?
 By exposing your weakness, you’ve become defenseless.
-How could any girl hold power over a guy that is open to love and hurt?
-She can’t.
+How could anyone hold power over someone that is open to love and hurt?
+They can’t.

 There are different levels of confidence, and I’m not referring to the “Dude I just did my 500th approach!” kind of confidence.
-I’m talking about the real, deep down in the base of your man balls, lifelong confidence.
+I’m talking about the real, deep down in the base of your existence – lifelong confidence.